FASTX-AI/FastChatV2/contributing/Basic/Intro.md

 ## Basic Technology Stack

-The core technology stack of LobeChat is as follows:
+The core technology stack of FastChat is as follows:

 - **Framework**: We chose [Next.js](https://nextjs.org/), a powerful React framework that provides key features such as server-side rendering, routing framework, and Router Handler.
 - **Component Library**: We use [Ant Design (antd)](https://ant.design/) as the basic component library, along with [lobe-ui](https://github.com/lobehub/lobe-ui) as our business component library.